sourabhv/sourabhv.github.io/_posts/2014-09-18-dropbox-command-line-tool-1.md

         pass
 {% endhighlight %}

 First we import 2 libraries, `os` and `dropbox`.
 Next we create a class called `DrpHandler`.
 The names inside `()` after class name is a comma separated list of parent classes for this class.
 The `object` here is implicit in python 3.x and thus can be removed, but we will keep it so that `DrpHandler` also inherits from `object` in python 2.x.
 The `__init__` method is like a constructor in Java.
-Every class methods accepts a `self` argument which is like this in other OO languages but is not a keyword.
-You can use me, myself or anything else but its recommended that you stick with the standards.
-Next we will add the 3 methods we want, namely `up`, `down` and share to upload, download and share a file respectively.
+Every class methods accepts a `self` argument which is like `this` in other Object Oriented languages but is not a keyword.
+You can use me, myself or anything else but I recommend that you stick with the standards.
+Next we will add the 3 methods we want, namely `up`, `down` and `share` to upload, download and share a file respectively.

 {% highlight python %}
 class DrpHandler(object):